Nakyss/gallery.js/README.md

 >This library is at the very beginning of its development, so it may not be fully functional yet.
 However, it is already usable and can be used in production.

+You can find an example of the gallery in action on the [demo page](https://gallery.nakyss.fr/).

 ## Get Started

 #### 1. Include the `gallery.js` and `gallery.css` script in your HTML file: